valoran-M/C_programming_language/Chapter4-Functions_And_Program_Strucutre/README.md

 # Chapter 4:
-# Focntion And Program Structure
+# Functions And Program Structure

 ### Basic of Function